jeremyseow/AWS/Learning Path/AWS/Architecture/VPC/VPC.md

 		- The destination is the CIDR block and the target is _local_
 		- You have a limit on the number of CIDR blocks you can associate with a VPC and number of routes you can add to a route table

+- A VPC spans all of the AZs in the Region

+- After creating a VPC, you can add one or more subnets in each AZ
+	- You can optionally add subnets in a Local Zone, which is an AWS infrastructure deployment that places compute, storage, database, and other select services closer to your end users
+	- A Local Zone enables your end users to run applications that require single-digit millisecond latencies

 #### Subnet routing
 - [[Route Table]]